Colour Focus: Pink And Green

 When using either pink or green, you can use punchy colours if only as a minor spot colour, but when you want to enjoy the benefits of both, using duskier tones is the best way forward.
 Shades of blush pink coupled with natural, soft shades of green – particularly eucalyptus and sage green – can be enjoyed in furniture, paint and wallpaper, and especially soft furnishings.

-Using pink and green as part of a delicate pattern in your heavy curtains or Roman blinds will create a feeling of effortless style.
+Using blush pink curtains or patterned Roman blinds as part of a delicate scheme will create a feeling of effortless style.
 Moreover, you can add similarly patterned scatter cushions to your décor to add a deeper feeling to the space.

 How to use pink and green in modern décor